March 9-12, 2021

 The future of LI applied to semantic interoperability: facilitating the construction of uniquely specific ontologies for workflows critical in healthcare, and applying those ontologies to challenging, rewarding use cases.
 This presentation will explore the results of a hierarchical approach to semantic interoperability, with demonstrations including entertaining results that are only possible through Language Intelligence technology.

-Update from Office of the National Coordinator for Health IT (ONC)
+Office of the National Coordinator for Health IT (ONC)